WRQC343/ReConn_gfn_rpt/README.md

 1. Disconnect from any hubs or nodes.

-2. Wait for it to ReConn to the hub you selected, every 10 min.
+2. Wait for it to ReConn to the hub you selected.
+Script runs every 20 min.

 ## How to use with the radio's DTMF

 1. Key the radio and enter *917 on the keypad.
-Unkey, you should hear an audible notification indicating that "ReConn enabled."
+Unkey; you should hear an audible notification indicating that "ReConn enabled."

 2. Repeat with the disable code.

 ## How to use with Supermon

-1. Log in to your supermon page.
+1. Log in to your Supermon page.

 2. Select the node # you configured & click the Control button.